 The role of the non-specific defence system is to prevent pathogens from entering the body.
-If a pathogen manages to pass this first line of defence, it causes an infection.
-The second line of defence is the immune system, which can reduce, minimise or stop the infection entirely.
+However, sometimes pathogens are able to breach this first line of defence.
+The immune system, serving as the second line of defence, can reduce, minimise or stop the infection entirely.

 White blood cells play an important role in the immune system and there are two types: